meteor-gazelle/meteor-gazelle/doc/specs/tagging.md

 * Each system that uses the tagging packge must have the option to force tags to be chosen from a pre-defined set. (i.e. a forum limiting users to tags relevant to the forum)
 * Each system that uses the tagging package must have tag editing permissions specific to the system.
+* Parent and child tags must not be identical.

 ## Use cases